 - Corporate Office: No.52 Lome Crescent Wuse Zone 7 Abuja, Wuse +2349 Nigeria.

 - Tel: +234 1 27 08 247

 #7.
 National Agency for Food and Drug Administration and Control

-Thus, NAFDAC collaborates with a number of Government Agencies and Civil Society Organizations, including Standards Organisation of Nigeria (SON), National Drug Law Enforcement Agency (NDLEA), Pharmacists Council of Nigeria (PCN), Nigeria Police Force (NPF), Nigeria Custom Service (NCS), Consumer Protection Council (CPC), Pharmaceutical Manufacturers Group of Manufacturers Association of Nigeria (PMG-MAN), Association of Food Beverages and Tobacco Employers (AFBTE), and so on.
+Thus, NAFDAC collaborates with a number of Government Agencies and Civil Society Organizations, including Standards Organisation of Nigeria (SON), National Drug Law Enforcement Agency (NDLEA), Pharmacists Council of Nigeria (PCN), the Nigeria Police Force (NPF), the Nigeria Custom Service (NCS), the Nigeria Consumer Protection Council (CPC), Pharmaceutical Manufacturers Group of Manufacturers Association of Nigeria (PMG-MAN), Association of Food Beverages and Tobacco Employers (AFBTE), and so on.

 National Agency for Food and Drug Administration and Control

 - Corporate Office: Plot 2032, Olusegun, Obasanjo Way, Zone 7, Wuse, Abuja, Nigeria.

 The Raw Materials Research and Development Council (RMRDC) is an agency of the Federal Government of Nigeria vested with the mandate to promote the development and utilization of Nigeria’s industrial raw materials.
 It originated from the recommendations of a Workshop on Industrial Matters, organized by the Manufacturers Association of Nigeria (MAN) and the Nigerian Institute of Social and Economic Research (NISER) in July 1983.